sahmed19/sahmed19.github.io/_posts/2023-07-10-realtime-rain-vfx-breakdown.md

 ---

 There were some phenomena in the reference video that I chose to leave out, namely the bubbles and the base waves on the surface of the water.
-I wanted to shoot for puddles that looked a little shallower but still had the vibrancy of rain hitting a deep body of water.
+I wanted to shoot for a shallower puddle that still had the vibrancy of rain hitting a deep body of water.
 It's not completely realistic, but then again, no great visual effect ever is!

 My effect was made in Unity by layering several steps/passes: